alicelinh/diabetes-prediction/README.md

 ## Visualisation (Statistical Report)
-A statistical report about the project is available to explore more about the data insights and machine learning models:
+A statistical report about the project is available to explore more about the data insights and machine learning models: [Diabetes Prediction - Statistical Report](Diabetes%20Prediction%20-%20Statistical%20Report.pdf)